npmInicola90/npmInicola90/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 - 🔭 I’m currently working on NSR gaming
 - 🌱 I’m mastering python and HTML
-- 💬 You can contact me on: Github
+- 💬 You can contact me on: <a href="https://github.com/npmInicola90"> Github.com</a>
 - 📫 if you wish to reach me: Yarm, UK
 - 😄 full time student